This post was most recently updated on December 11th, 2021

 Most of us are invested in building a lasting business, but the longer we persevere, the tougher that becomes.
 It could be that while we need to be flexible, we too easily abandon our core.
 After the early days, we allow reality to dictate our actions.

 Very soon, we are not running the business we thought would make a difference, but one that’s in vogue.
 Let’s take a look at how to be flexible while keeping sight of the motivations that got us on the journey, to begin with.

-After all, you are likely to succeed you have been dreaming of most of your life.
+After all, you are likely to succeed in what you have been dreaming of most of your life.
 The sudden epiphanies you get every day after browsing twitter will not make the foundations for building a lasting business.
 So how do you go about it?

 Be steadfast, without being rigid

 Building a lasting business requires a great amount of flexibility, expertly balanced with a commitment to your core.
 Despite their evolution, at their core, Coca-Cola is hydrating and Google is managing the world’s information.